https://www.slab.org.uk/guidance/availability-of-abwor-to-a-126-individual/

 A ‘S126 individual’ can be provided with ABWOR for any hearing convened which relates to them.

-ABWOR will only be available if your client satisfies the financial test under section 8 of the Legal Aid (Scotland) Act 1986 and if you receive our prior approval for this.
+If the applicant is 18 years or over, then ABWOR will only be available if they can satisfy the financial test under section 8 of the Legal Aid (Scotland) Act 1986 and if you receive our prior approval for this.

 We apply a merits test and need to be satisfied that legal representation is required to allow the ‘section 126 individual’ to effectively participate in the proceedings (the ‘effective participation’ test)

-You should submit an ABWOR increase application, if you need an increase in expenditure.
+You should submit an ABWOR increase application, if you need an increase in expenditure for the next deferred hearing.
+We grant £400 per hearing unless you can explain to us why you may require more than this amount.